TNRIS/iswp2022/README.md

 ### Developing
 All commands run from src directory: `cd src` from project root

 Upon the first local build, errors on startup may be related to the initial webpack assets not existing yet.
-If you encounter errors on the initial build, try running `yarn run webpack` and then continue to run the commands below.
+If you encounter errors on the initial build, try running `npm run webpack` and then continue to run the commands below.

-* `yarn run dev-start` in a terminal to continuously build client-side scripts and css and serve the application. view at http://localhost:3333.
+* `npm run dev-start` in a terminal to continuously build client-side scripts and css and serve the application. view at http://localhost:3333.

-* `yarn test` to run the test scripts
+* `npm test` to run the test scripts

 #### Production Build